Inigo Philbrick

 Inigo August Philbrick (born April 23, 1987) is a British-American former art dealer and convicted fraudster.
 According to the FBI, Philbrick committed the largest art fraud in American history.
 He was convicted of wire fraud in May 2022 and was sentenced to seven years in prison and was ordered to forfeit $86.7 million.
-He was released from Federal Correctional Complex, Allenwood on January 31, 2024, having served three and a half years of his sentence from his arrested on June 11, 2020.
+He was released from Federal Correctional Complex, Allenwood on January 31, 2024, having served three and a half years of his sentence from his arrest on June 11, 2020.

 Early life

 Inigo Philbrick was born in Hackney, London.
 He is the son of Harry Philbrick, who was the director of The Aldrich Contemporary Art Museum in Ridgefield, Connecticut, from 1996 to 2010, and Jane Polich Philbrick, a Barnard-educated playwright and artist.
 His maternal grandfather, Richard Polich, the son of Croatian immigrants, operated the Polich Tallix art foundry in Beacon, New York, which casts massive sculptures as well as the Oscar award statuettes.

 Philbrick was educated at Joel Barlow High School in Redding, Connecticut, and graduated in 2005.
 He studied art at Goldsmiths, University of London, as his father did before him.

 In Orlando Whitfield's 2024 book All That Glitters about his friendship with Philbrick, Whitfield describes how he and Philbrick tried to start their art dealer careers while still students by trying to buy Banksy paintings from a door and a wall of two London buildings.
 They were thwarted both times as others paid to buy the paintings before they could.